Search

 Foto: Unsplash.

-US Election: "I don't think he can be controlled"
+US election: "I don't think he can be controlled"

 Increasingly impatient voters expressed their dissatisfaction with both the economy and illegal immigration.
 This could be how Donald Trump's electoral victory is interpreted, according to political scientist Stefan Borg.
 Now, four years with an unpredictable American president await.